All around our small planet,

 "In Native American

-mythology there are figures known as tricksters - Individuals whose
+mythology there are (spirit) figures known as

 actions have been attributed to natural phenomenon such as the creation

-the earth, the sun, the advent of fire, and the weather.
+advent of fire, and the weather.
 Early native

 shamans and philosophers attributed these beings with human qualities as